kanehekili/VideoCut/README.md

 * Replaced OpenCV with mpv for visualizing
 * Show frame info and subtitles (inspired by @ https://github.com/lxs602)
 * Reworked the ffmpeg API & improved some more subtitle features

+05.02.2022
+* Fixed failures on files recognition & analysis on NFS/Samba drives